irahrosete/snake-game/README.md

 #### System Requirements
 Ruby version 2.7.1 was used to develop this application on Windows 10.

 This application was designed and tested to render on Ubuntu WSL 18.04.
-Graphics may therefore render differently when using other systems.
+Graphics may render differently when using other systems.